It is important to manage stress when you have diabetes

 - We can cultivate an effective coping style.
 Coping is how a person deals with stress.
 For example, some people have a problem-solving attitude.
 They say to themselves, “What can I do about this problem?”
 They try to change their situation to get rid of the stress.
 Other people talk themselves into accepting the problem as OK.
 They say to themselves, “This problem really isn’t so bad after all.”
 These two methods of coping are usually helpful.
 People who use them tend to have less blood glucose elevation in response to mental stress.

-People often say that they use alcohol to reduce stress.
+Some people say that they use alcohol to reduce stress.
 Michigan State University Extension stresses that if you have diabetes, it’s important to know that alcohol can lead to low blood sugar (hypoglycemia), which diabetics want to avoid.
-Alcohol can also lead to other problems such as poor sleep, and it is a depressant.
-It is not a healthy choice for managing stress.
+Alcohol can also lead to other health problems such as poor sleep, and it is a depressant.
+Consequently, it is not a healthy choice for managing stress.

-Find out more ways to cope with stress in general and with the stress of dealing with Diabetes at the American Diabetes Association website at http://www.diabetes.org/living-with-diabetes.
-For more information about managing type 2 diabetes, visit the National Diabetes Education Program website at www.ndep.nih.gov.
+Find out more ways to cope with stress in general and with the stress of dealing with diabetes at the American Diabetes Association website.
+For more information about managing type 2 diabetes, visit the National Diabetes Education Program website.